open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/exporters.md

     .Build();
 ```

-## OTLP endpoint or Collector
+## OTLP endpoint

-To send data to an OTLP endpoint or the [OpenTelemetry
+To send trace data to an OTLP endpoint (like the [collector](/docs/collector) or
-Collector](/docs/collector/getting-started/), you'll want to configure an OTLP
-exporter that sends to your endpoint.
+Jaeger) you'll want to configure an OTLP exporter that sends to your endpoint.

 ```
 dotnet add package OpenTelemetry.Exporter.OpenTelemetryProtocol